PAPR: Proximity Attention Point Rendering: Experiments

 \subsection{Ablation Study}

-\paragraph{Effect of Number of Points} We analyze the impact of number of points on the rendered image quality in our method.
+\paragraph{Effect of Number of Points} We analyze the impact of the number of points on the rendered image quality in our method.
 The evaluation is performed using the LPIPS metric on the NeRF synthetic dataset.
 As shown in Figure~\ref{fig:ablation-number-of-points}, our method achieves better image quality by using a higher number of points.
 Additionally, we compare the performance of our model to that of DPBRF and Point-NeRF.
 The results show that our model maintains higher rendering quality even with a reduced number of points, as few as 1,000 points, compared to the baselines.
 These findings highlight the effectiveness of our method in representing the scene with high quality while using a parsimonious set of points.

 \paragraph{Effect of Ray-dependent Point Embedding Design} We analyze our ray-dependent point embedding design by gradually removing components, including the point position $p_i$ and the displacement vector $t_{i,j}$, which are described in Sec.~\ref{sec:encoding}.
 Figure~\ref{fig:test2} shows both the qualitative and quantitative results of this analysis.
-Removing $p_i$ introduces increased noise in the learned point cloud, indicating its importance.
-Likewise, removing $t_{i,j}$ results in a failure to learn the correct geometry.
+Removing $p_i$ in key features introduces increased noise in the learnt point cloud, indicating its importance.
+Likewise, removing $t_{i,j}$ in both key and value features results in a failure to learn the correct geometry.
 These findings validate the effectiveness of our point embedding design and highlight the necessity of both the point position and displacement vector for achieving accurate and high-quality results.